taufiqchin/AAC/README.md

 **🧠 Project Note**

 This AAC project is part of an ongoing effort to make communication more inclusive, multilingual, and visually intuitive.
-It is intended for integration into mobile and web-based applications, especially for educational or assistive technology purposes.
+It is intended for integration into mobile applications, especially for educational or assistive technology purposes.

 By combining open-source visual resources with locally developed content, the project seeks to empower communities to create and share accessible communication tools freely and ethically.